SERIES 5

 What time is the monthly live Zoom session?

-The live sessions run on the second Saturday of every month at the following times:
+The live sessions run on the last Saturday of every month at the following times:

-Group 1: 10:00 - 12:00 AEST
+Group 1: 10:00 - 12:00 AEST.

-Group 2: 21:00 - 23:00 GMT
+Group 2: 21:00 - 23:00 GMT.

 What if I decide the program isn’t right for me?